History of Poles in Königsberg: Center of Polish Lutheranism and printing

 In the aftermath of the Prussian homage Königsberg became a center of Lutheranism in central and eastern Europe.
 Albert made a conscientious effort to attract Lutheran theologians, including Polish ones, to the city.
 Since Lutheranism emphasized the importance of vernacular versions of the Bible and other religious works, several prominent Polish translators arrived in Königsberg on the duke's invitation.
 Their aim was to serve both the Polish speaking Lutheran subjects of the duchy, as well as to proselytize the new faith in Poland and Lithuania.
 The first notable translators were Jan Seklucjan and Stanisław Murzynowski, who had their works printed in the shop of Hans Weinreich, a native of Gdańsk.
 Seklucjan and Murzynowski produced the first complete translation of the New Testament into the Polish language, published in 1553, in Königsberg.
 The first Polish language book published in Königsberg was a Lutheran tract, printed by Weinreich and composed by Seklucjan, Wyznanie wiary chrześcijańskiej ("Confession of the Christian Faith"), published in 1544 and dedicated to the kings of Poland, Sigismund I the Old, and his son Sigismund II Augustus.
 Other prominent Polish Protestant translators and writers who published their works in the city include Hieronim Malecki and Marcin Kwiatkowski.
 Important Polish Renaissance writer Mikołaj Rej also published his works there.
 In 1548, poet Andrzej Frycz Modrzewski visited the city.

-At about the same time, with the approval of the Duke, the church in the neighborhood of Steindamm of the city functioned as a religious center for local Polish and Lithuanian Lutherans.
-Services in Polish were also held in the town's cathedral and in a church in the Old Town.
+At about the same time, with the approval of the Duke, the church in the neighborhood of Steindamm (Kamienna Grobla) of the city functioned as a religious center for local Polish and Lithuanian Lutherans.
+In 1603, Lithuanian services were moved to the St. Elisabeth's Church, also known as the Lithuanian Church since, and the Steindamm church became a solely Polish church.
+Services in Polish were also held in the Cathedral, Löbenicht Church and Altstadt Church.
+There was a Polish cemetery at Steindamm.